-Pupils who have three or more barriers to accessing quality wave one teaching (including attendance).
-Class provision maps in place to highlight areas of need and support pupil's individual development.
-Whole school TIS screening will enable identification of barriers to learning; This will enable clear processes to be put in place to help support pupils.
+D. Pupils who have three or more barriers to accessing quality wave one teaching (including attendance).
+A A A Pupils have been identified through the completion of VENN diagrams.
+Teachers are aware of pupil need and will support as necessary.
+Whole school TIS screening will enable identification of barriers to learning.
+This will enable clear processes to be put in place to help support pupils.
 Qualified TIS practitioner is developing a personalised support program for identified vulnerable pupils.
 Attendance monitored by the attendance officer.
 This will ensure that disadvantaged and non-disadvantaged pupils are supported with their attendance at school as necessary.
-The Welfare Team will highlight vulnerable pupils and monitor them closely with clear links to outside agencies.
-Pupils will have individual plans in place to support their learning.
-Pupils will have access to emotionally available adults that are special to them.
-Pupils and parents will understand the importance of attendance and using the clear attendance procedures will be held account for non-attendance.
-Pupils will be supported by the Welfare Team and where necessary will access supportive provision and outside agencies. -- -- ---

-5. Planned expenditure)
+5. Planned expenditure

 Academic year September 2018- July 2019

-The three headings below support and support whole enable schools to demonstrate how they are using the Pupil Premium to improve classroom pedagogy, provide targeted e school strategies
+The three headings below enable schools to demonstrate how they are using the Pupil Premium to improve classroom pedagogy, provide targeted support and support whole school strategies

 i.
 Quality of teaching f or all

 Desired outcome Chosen action / approach What is the evidence and rationale for this choice?
 How will you ensure it is implemented well?
 Staff lead When will you review implementation?
 To improve the phonic skills of all pupils to help them access all areas of the curriculum.
 Read Write Inc (RWI) Program.
 A literacy program rooted in phonics using decodable texts to teach children to read and write ensuring that pupils keep up and not catch up.
-Pupils will also receive 'Spot books' to read at home which will enhance their reading and home school relationships.
 RWI is a proven approach and in school evidence (See EYFS 2 data) of the program has identified that the program is highly effective, and no additional intervention has been necessary.
 Continual monitoring also enables pupils to be identified immediately and RWI trained class TAs' are able to deliver quick snapshot intervention in class as necessary.
 The program is overseen by a program manager who supports staff daily in the delivery as necessary.
 Regular phonic assessment enables pupils / staff are supported as required.
 Jenna Lean Half termly following pupil assessment.
-The program is covered over a two year role out and has currently been reviewed and will be reviewed and monitored continually.
-In addition, ongoing staff observations and training will occur to help support at the point of need.
-Total Budgeted cost ii.
-Targeted supp ort Desired outcome Chosen action / approach What is the evidence and rationale for this choice?
+The program is covered over a two year role out and has currently been reviewed and will be reviewed following the final year role out.
+Total Budgeted cost 2000,00 ii.
+Targeted supp ort 1 Desired outcome Chosen action / approach What is the evidence and rationale for this choice?
 How will you ensure it is implemented well?
 Staff lead When will you review